-The aggregate institutional passing rate of first-time test-takers on licensure and certification exams.
+The index score based on the percentage of first-time test-takers passing licensure and certification exams within each exam.
 Exams included in this measure are state mandated exams which candidates must pass before becoming active practitioners.

-Data Source: Licensing agencies

-Goal: 1.07 Baseline: 0.79
+Data Sources: The number of first-time test-takers and the number passing were provided to the System Office by agencies issuing the license or certification.

-Coastal's performance level: 1.10
+Excellence Level: 1.073 Baseline: 0.800 Coastal's performance level: 1.046